fireflycons/PSCloudFormation/docfx/articles/lambda-packager.md

 * `nodejs` - all versions supported by AWS
 * `ruby` - all versions supported by AWS

-Having said this, the PSCloudFormation packager will still correctly apply a local zip file target referenced from a template file, so for compiled languages simply point the template at the zip artifact created by the compiled project's build process.
+Having said this, the PSCloudFormation packager will still correctly apply a local zip file target referenced from a template file.
+It will, for the above supported runtimes still attempt to validate the handler by looking inside the zip file, however for compiled languages simply point the template at the zip artifact created by the compiled project's build process.

 ### Python